awesome1888/eisenwerk/README.md

     * [DONE] User entity should come to the Auth as a parameter, not hard-included
     * [DONE] getLoginField() and getPasswordFiled() all over the code
 2.  connect auth with redux
-    1. do something with onlogout and onreautherror events
+    1. [DONE] do something with onlogout and onreautherror events
     2. check ssr again
-    3. redis cache for ssr will fail when there is an authorization (but should we fix this now? google will not be able to authorize anyway)
+    3. [POSTPONE] redis cache for ssr will fail when there is an authorization (but should we fix this now? google will not be able to authorize anyway)
     4. check how google oauth works
+    12. redis 4 sessions
 3.  re-think oauth2
 4. refactor getSettings() to .get('some.variable', 'default-value');
 ==== NPM!!!!! ====
+    lerna?
 1.95) move styles to styled-components
 1.955) new overlay and progressbar mechanic based on watching the store and\or EventEmitter on componentDidUpdate of page when switching from ready false -> true
     Item types: